itu-itis/git-fundamentals-draft-itu-itis21-kaplany21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY YAVUZALP KAPLAN, 150210066]

 ## 🤓 Course overview and learning outcomes